AliceO2Group/QualityControl/README.md

 ### Automatic modules generation

-One can also perform steps 1-6 using script QualityControl/Modules/modulesHelper.sh.
+One can also perform steps 1-6 using script `modulesHelper.sh`.
+It must be ran from __within QualityControl/Modules__.
 See the help message below:
 ```
 Usage: ./modulesHelper.sh -m MODULE_NAME [OPTION]